p3l6/blog/about/hobbies/more.md

 * North Carolina
   * Appalachian Trail (sections)

+Some specifics can be found on the [camping page](/about/hobbies/camping).

 ## Reading

 Most people like reading books, I do as well.
 I've [kept a list](/lists/books) of the books I've read since mid-2018.